LAKERS TOGETHER: ‘We can’t wait to meet you.’ One constant is our passion for teaching. Watch a faculty member talk about your learning experience.

-While participating in Honors, students — even freshmen — can live in premium housing in the Glenn A. Niemeyer Learning and Living Center (though please note that space is limited and is allocated on a first-come-first-served basis), learn through a distinctive interdisciplinary curriculum, and become true leaders who make a difference in their world.
+While participating in Honors, students can live in one of several distinctive Honors living/learning centers, participate in a nurturing academic environment and community, learn through a distinctive interdisciplinary curriculum, and become true leaders who make a difference in their world.
 In the Meijer Honors College, students have the optimal environment to live, learn, and lead.

-Explore all that we have to offer by looking through our website using the links to the left.
+Explore all that we have to offer by looking through our website using the links above.
 If you would like more information about the Meijer Honors College, please don't hesitate to contact us.

 Personalized Instruction - Form close intellectual relationships with faculty members specifically selected for their credentials and passion for teaching.
 Classes are normally capped at 25 or less, and often have two teachers.